• Share this on:

 Last updated:

-Approximately 60% of European imports of textile furnishings, including cushion covers, originates from developing countries.
+Around 60% of European imports of textile furnishings, including cushion covers, comes from developing countries.
 This makes Europe an interesting market for you.
-Good ways to add value to your product include focusing on craftsmanship, design, and sustainability.
+Good ways to add value to your product include focusing on design, craftsmanship, sustainability and the story behind your product.
 Creating cushion covers as part of a wider range of similar products or in combination with bedspreads and throws also offers opportunities.
-In addition, the option to work via co-creation can give you a competitive edge.
+In addition, offering co-creation can give you a competitive edge.

-Within the home decoration and home textiles (HDHT) sector, cushion covers fall under the home textiles category.
-A cushion cover is a fabric case that covers cushions, like a pillowcase does.
-Cushion covers function primarily as decoration, providing an inexpensive way for consumers to express personal styles both in the living room and as decoration in the bedroom.
-At the same time, they are used as protection for cushions, since the cushions themselves are not frequently washed or replaced.
+In Home Decoration and Home Textiles (HDHT), there are several categories consisting of various product groups.
+Cushion covers are categorised under home textiles.
+A cushion cover is a fabric case that covers cushions.
+Besides protecting cushions, cushion covers mainly function as decoration.
+They provide an inexpensive way for consumers to express their personal style, both in the living room and as decoration in the bedroom.

 This study uses the following codes to indicate trade in cushion covers: